Brits, South Africa: Animals

 The De Wildt Cheetah and Wildlife Centre, renowned for its success in breeding and studying cheetah, king cheetah, brown hyena, suni, blue duiker and wild dogs is situated in the small town of De Wildt, just east of Brits.

 Ukutula Lodge and conservation center is also based in Brits.
 Ukutula is home to a number of wild cat species and is a registered Wildlife Breeding and trading facility, as well as an animal rescue center.

 Brits is also the birthplace of the first cloned animal in Africa, a cow.

-Education

-Brits is home to a number of primary and secondary schools.
-Some of the schools include: